Travel Policies/Guidelines

 This method provides reimbursement of ACTUAL lodging costs based on the location of travel, and an allowance for meals.
 Receipts for lodging are required for any meals associated with overnight travel.
 Traveler must attach the original lodging receipt to the Travel Voucher.
 If another agency or organization provides lodging, this should be indicated on the Voucher, (with a copy of the receipt).
 The traveler may claim the meal allowance for the area (find the Per Diem link below).
 Once the Per Diem rate is determined; click here for Method II Meal Allowance Breakdown.

-• For travel in NYS, employees should use the Tax Exemption Certificate (ST-129) for lodging.
+- For travel in NYS, employees should use the Tax Exemption Certificate (ST-129) for lodging.
 NYS taxes cannot be reimbursed.
-For out of state travel, taxes are not included in the maximum lodging amount, and may be reimbursed.
+For out of state travel, taxes are not included in the maximum lodging amount and may be reimbursed.
+We are also Tax exempt in Florida, Maine, Missouri, New Jersey, North Dakota and Rhode Island.
+If you are traveling to any of these states and need the tax exemption forms for that area, please contact the travel coordinator.

-• Breakfast - Employees will be allowed reimbursement for breakfast if they have to leave 1 hour before their regular work day.
+- Breakfast - Employees will be allowed reimbursement for breakfast if they have to leave prior to 7 AM.

-• Dinner - Employees are allowed reimbursement for dinner if they return 2 hours after their regular work day.
+- Dinner - Employees are allowed reimbursement for dinner if they return after 7 PM.

 Employees will automatically get dinner the night of the stay and breakfast the next morning if a lodging receipt is provided.
-To be eligible for breakfast reimbursement on the first day of an overnight trip, the traveler must leave one (1) hour priors to their normal work hours.
-To be eligible for dinner reimbursement on the last day of an overnight trip, travelers must return home 2 hours after their normal work hours.
-NORMAL WORK HOURS and DEPARTURE AND RETURN TIMES MUST BE CLEARLY MARKED on the Travel Voucher for these extra meals to be reimbursed.
+To be eligible for breakfast reimbursement on the first day of an overnight trip, the traveler must leave before 7 AM.
+To be eligible for dinner reimbursement on the last day of an overnight trip, travelers must return home after 7 PM.
+NORMAL WORK HOURS and DEPARTURE AND RETURN TIMES MUST BE CLEARLY MARKED on the Travel Voucher for these extra meals to be reimbursed. - Day Trips

 Foreign Travel